EdDataScienceEES/tutorial-ellencrombie/index.md

 - Type: `scattermapbox` allows this type of interactive map to be plotted

 > Different maps that can be defined include
-> 1. scatterboxmap - these display data points as markers on a Mapbox map and is commonly used for geospatial scatter plots
+> 1. `scatterboxmap` - these display data points as markers on a Mapbox map and is commonly used for geospatial scatter plots
-> 2. choroplethmapbox - displays areas filled with colours based on data values, needs files that define region values to work
+> 2. `choroplethmapbox` - displays areas filled with colours based on data values, needs files that define region values to work
-> 3. densitymapbox - a heatmap styep map that displays density respresented with colours, it needs ...
+> 3. `densitymapbox` - a heatmap style map that displays density respresented with colours, it needs coordinate inputs for points, groups into density regions

+- Mode: `markers` displays data as individuals points
+- Colour: gives each point a different colour based on penguin species
+- Tooltips: changes what's displayed when you hover over points (used in the same way it is for graphs!)

+Back to our map, what should it look like?

 ```r